 Causes of cat breast cancer

 There appear to be several influencing factors why feline mammary cancer develops.
-Not having the cat spayed at a young age or allowing the cat to give birth to kittens in several litters before spaying.
-Oestrogen medications given to female cats can trigger the disease.
+Not having the cat spayed at a young age or allowing the cat to give birth to kittens in several litters before spaying influence the risk of developing mammary cancer.
+Oestrogen medications given to female cats can also trigger the disease.
 As previously mentioned, Oriental, Persian and Siamese breeds are more prone to this condition.

 Diagnosis of feline mammary cancer

 Because diagnostic procedures depend on the location and size of the tumours, a medical examination is needed.
-Blood work, urine analysis and chemistry profiles will all be taken.
-Other medical tests include ultrasound, to ensure cancer hasn’t spread to other organs in the cat’s body.
-Fine needle biopsy or surgery could be advised to examine the tissue sample for malignancy.
+Blood work and a urinalysis will all be taken to assess your cat’s overall health.
+Other medical tests may include an ultrasound, to ensure cancer hasn’t spread to other organs in your cat’s body.
+Fine needle biopsy or surgery of the affected glands and lymph nodes could be advised to examine the tissue sample for malignancy.

 Treatment options for cat breast cancer

 The main aim when going the surgery route is to remove the mass.
 In the majority of cases, either a unilateral or bilateral mastectomy will be needed.
-There are associated risks such as infection and death from the anaesthetic.
+This means not only the mammary gland will be removed, but the whole strip of mammary glands on one or both sides.

 This type of radiation treatment is not usually suggested as there is no reported evidence that it improves a cat’s quality of life.